diliscia/stm_accessibilty_review/README.md

 ---
 ## Conclusion
+Based on the STM website, improving accessibility in the system is a priority and the data could help to find the best and more impactful opportunities for the affected users, here some useful insights:
 - The Montréal Bus offer seems pretty friendly for users with reduced mobility.
 - The STM bus network has more than 60% of `Fully Accessibility` in all the Metropolitan Area.
 - The chance to take an `adequate vehicle` from an `adequate stop` is higher close to the Montréal Metropolitan Centre.